ThePrez/ServiceCommander-IBMi/README.md

 - The ability to submit jobs to batch easily, even with custom batch settings (use your own job descriptions, for instance)
 - The ability to check the "liveliness" of your service by either port status or job name
 - Customize the runtime environment variables of your job
+- Define custom groups for your services, and perform operations on those groups (by default, a group of "all" is defined)

 # Basic usage
 This tool currently requires you to define any services of interest in `.yaml` files.
 These files can be stored in any of the following locations: